 We are not suggesting that you need to become a super athlete in order to boost your immune system.
 Making sure that you are exercising regularly throughout the week is enough to boost your immune system.
 This could be walking, hitting the gym, or doing some yoga regularly.
 Try to include more exercise daily to help reinforce your immune system over time.

-- Mushrooms have shown to increase the production and activity of white blood cells, in turn making them more aggressive which is very beneficial in the fight against infections.
-Shiitake mushrooms are amongst the most potent for immune boosting effects!
+Mushrooms have been shown to increase the production and activity of white blood cells, in turn making them more aggressive which is very beneficial in the fight against infections.
+Shiitake mushrooms are amongst the most potent for immune-boosting effects!

 It is very important to preserve the body’s equilibrium of good bacteria; good levels of probiotics serve to protect against a variety of illnesses and have proven to boost immune system function.
 Research into the success of probiotics has validated that they are safe and has yet to find any adverse side effects.

 Sleep deprivation can have an extremely detrimental effect on your immune system.
-Poor sleep is linked to lower immune system function and reduced number of germ-fighting cells.
-Chronic sleep deprivation has also been linked to heart diseases, gastrointestinal problems, amongst other medical illnesses.
-Research has shown that even short-term lack of sleep can have a significant impact on our immunity.
+Poor sleep is linked to lower immune system function and a reduced number of germ-fighting cells.
+Chronic sleep deprivation has also been linked to heart diseases, and gastrointestinal problems, among other medical illnesses.
+Research has shown that even a short-term lack of sleep can have a significant impact on our immunity.

 Our immune system is very closely tied to our sleep.
 There are a number of disease-fighting bodies that are released or generated when we sleep.
 Our bodies require these hormones, proteins, and chemicals to combat disease and infection.
 Poor sleep reduces the availability of these substances, thus resulting in higher susceptibility to each new bacteria or virus we encounter.
 This can also cause us to fall ill for longer periods of time as our bodies are deficient in the necessary resources to fight off whatever is making us sick.